 Some varieties never really catch on.
 Here is Cadwell, holding up a white eggplant variety he named “Clara” after his daughter.
 For various reasons, these white eggplants didn’t get traction in the marketplace…but who knows?
 Maybe in five years they’ll be all the rage.

 In the early fall, one classic and timeless crop is the brilliant orange sugar pie pumpkin.
 These perfectly round plump pumpkins are also high in sugar, which makes them good for cooking.
-Cadwell notes that the Safeway company buys the product within strict specifications; sometimes if the pumpkins are generally larger or smaller than expected they need to adjust the order (say, from the 5 to 7 pound range instead of the 3 to 5 pound range).
+Cadwell notes that the Safeway company buys the product within strict specifications.
+Sometimes if the pumpkins are generally larger or smaller than expected they need to adjust the order.
+(For example, shifting from the 5 to 7 pound range to the 3 to 5 pound range).

 The display at Vons features a wide range of squashes, from butternut to buttercup squash, all from Tutti Frutti.
 In fact, this bin offers a great representation of the wide variety of organic fruits and vegetables that local farms bring to Vons.

 Blogger disclosure: Vons sponsored me for a trip to Tutti Frutti Farms; I did not receive compensation for this post.
 All opinions expressed are my own.